A homeowners association newsletter guide

 Online newsletters are an excellent option.
 They are easier to publish and can save HOAs money because there is no need to print hundreds of copies of the newsletter.
 Furthermore, you can provide your readers with more information by adding links to documents that members frequently request, links to all the forms your members frequently use, and links to events.

-Software systems can make the distribution process much simpler.
+Software platforms can make the distribution process much simpler.
 For example, it is possible to save the newsletter as a PDF or Word document and attach it to an online announcement that can be scheduled to go out at any time.

 Design is still important when creating an online newsletter, and the same design principles used in creating print newsletters should be applied to online newsletters.